dxfrontier/cds-ts-dispatcher/README.md

 ### Generate CDS Typed entities

-The following command should be used to generate typed entity classes
+The following command should be used to generate the typed entities.

 ```bash
 npx @cap-js/cds-typer "*" --outputDirectory ./srv/util/types/entities